 --- Start of text proposal to Section 6.1.1.2 in TS 38.214 ---

 For non-codebook based transmission, the UE can measure NZP CSI-RS resource to calculate the precoder used for the transmission of precoded SRS.
+If an NZP CSI-RS resource is associated with an SRS resource set for non-codebook based UL transmission, and if the NZP CSI-RS resource is not associated with any ReportConfig where the ReportQuantity is set to ‘CRI/RI/PMI/CQI’, ‘CRI/RI/i1’, ‘CRI/RI/i1/CQI’, ‘CRI/RI/CQI’ or ‘CRI/RI/LI/PMI/CQI’, the maximum number of ports in the NZP CSI-RS resource is 4.

 --- End of text proposal ---